connorjan/RISC-721-Assembler/README.md

 # RISC-721-Assembler

-Please view the [User's Guide](cjg_Assembler_User_Guide.pdf) for installation and usage instructions for this assembler.
-This documentation is written mostly in markdown with some minor LaTeX as well.
-To build the documentation the following command can be used:
+Please view the [User's Guide](http://assembler.connorgoldberg.com) for installation and usage instructions for this assembler.

+To build a pdf version of the documentation, use the following command:

-`pandoc --latex-engine=xelatex -f markdown $file_name -o $file_base_name.pdf -V geometry:margin=1in`
+`pandoc --latex-engine=xelatex -f markdown cjg_Assembler_User_Guide.md -o cjg_Assembler_User_Guide.pdf -V geometry:margin=1in`